magnetgrouplabs/JellyfinToZidoo/README.md

   - Install this app from the release page.
     - Releases can be found here: https://github.com/bowlingbeeg/PlexToZidoo/releases
   - Install native Plex app from google play store.
 Stay in mobile layout if it asks you to switch to TV layout until we get through the setup and then you can switch to TV mode
+    - On some versions of Plex it won't switch to TV mode, but you can download a version from Dec '22(9.13.0.37280) and then later update to the newest version on google play and the setting will stick

 # Setup
   - Go into PlexToZidoo settings and fill out the following required settings